elopio/docs/source/includes/_apiOverview.md

 Once augur.js has been installed, it will need to be connected to an Ethereum node and an [Augur Node](#augur-node).
 These can be running locally or remotely (hosted).

 To connect to the desired Ethereum node and Augur node, call the function `augur.connect` as shown to the right.
 Upon doing so, augur.js will iterate through the list of addresses provided in the `ethereumNode` argument and attempt to connect to each one until a successful connection is established or all attempts have failed.
-The Ethereum node may have multiple HTTP, websocket, or ipc addresses specified as arrays.
+The Ethereum node may have multiple HTTP, websocket, or IPC addresses specified as arrays.
 Similarly, augur.js will attempt to use the `augurNode` parameter to connect to an Augur Node.
-Hhowever, `augurNode` may only be specified as a single-address string, not as an object containing an array of addresses.
+However, `augurNode` may only be specified as a single-address string, not as an object containing an array of addresses.

 In the example on the right, the first connection that will be tried is `http://127.0.0.1:8545`, which is our local Ethereum node being run using the Geth client.
 If a connection to the local Geth node cannot be established, the next provided address will be tried.
 In this case, we have provided a single hosted node (`https://eth9000.augur.net`) as another attempt to make after the local Geth node.
 If a connection is successfully established, then the `vitals` object will be returned; otherwise an error message will be returned.